iot-kntu/iot-kntu.github.io/_pages/projects.md

 layout: page
 title: Research
 permalink: /projects/
-description: Current & past research topics:
+description: In our lab, we are working on the following research topics:
 nav: true
-display_categories: [work, fun]
+display_categories: [IoT, Software Defined Networks]
 horizontal: false
 ---